Play Street Museum logo

 NORMAL

-The brand provides a focused 44-hour training curriculum designed to prepare three managerial staff members for launch.
-The program includes on-site launch assistance as operational readiness support; travel and lodging expenses are the responsibility of the franchisee, and on-site support is available for an additional fee.
+Play Street Museum provides a focused 44-hour training curriculum designed to prepare three initial trainees for launch.
+The program includes on-site launch support for operational readiness; travel and lodging are the franchisee's responsibility, and additional fees apply for on-site services.

 Franchisee Stability

-Play Street Museum earns a Good Stability Score.
-Three-year turnover of 2.56% is well below the typical Children's Services franchise, which reports turnover of around 4%.
-Out of 1 total exit across the three reported years, ceased operations dominated with 1, alongside no terminations, no non-renewals, and no franchisor buybacks.
+Play Street Museum earns an Excellent Stability Score.
+Three-year turnover of 0.00% is well below the typical Children's Services franchise (around 3.5%), placing the system among the lowest-churn 10% of industry peers and far under the median.
+Out of 0 total exits across the three reported years, there were no terminations, no non-renewals, no franchisor buybacks, and no ceased operations.

 Unit Growth Analysis